Skip to main content

 ])

 Here we install the extension using the installExtension method.
 This extension is an own contract that was deployed in this transaction.
-To get its address, we re-initialize the extensions on the colony using updateExtensions.
+To get its address, we re-initialize the extensions on the Colony using updateExtensions.
 After that, oneTx will be available on colony.ext.
-Finally, we assign the Administration and Funding roles of the colony's Root team to the extension that we just deployed.
+Finally, we assign the Administration and Funding roles of the Colony's Root team to the extension that we just deployed.
 The OneTxPayment extension needs these permissions to function properly.

 That's it!

-We have successfully deployed a colony that can be used from the dApp as well.
-Explore what's possible within a colony using Colony SDK here.
+We have successfully deployed a Colony that can be used from the dApp as well.
+Explore what's possible within a Colony using Colony SDK here.